Refractive Procedures to Serve Every Need

 LASIK eye surgery is a safe, effective way to improve refractive errors such as nearsightedness, farsightedness, and astigmatism.
 Patients who choose to undergo custom LASIK will also be able to improve higher-order aberrations, those minute flaws in the shape of the cornea that nevertheless affect visual acuity.
 The vast majority of patients who undergo LASIK emerge from the procedure with dramatically improved vision, with many being achieving 20/20 vision without the need for corrective lenses.

-During the LASIK procedure at our Wilmington, Delaware eye surgery center, Dr. Minkovitz first numbs the eyes with anesthetic drops.
-He then creates a flap in the outermost layer of the cornea with a highly precise device called a microkeratome.
-This allows him to access the underlying corneal layers, flaws in the shape of which are responsible for visual errors.
-Using an excimer laser, he reshapes the cornea, a process that requires about a minute per eye.
-After Dr. Minkovitz has achieved the optimal corneal shape, he carefully replaces the flap, which self-heals without the need for stitches or bandages.
+During the LASIK procedure, the eyes are first numbed with anesthetic drops.
+A thin flap in the outermost layer of the cornea is then created with a highly precise device called a microkeratome or a laser.
+This allows access to the underlying corneal layers, flaws in the shape of which are responsible for visual errors.
+Using an excimer laser, as in PRK, the cornea is reshaped according to preoperative measurements, a process that requires about a minute per eye.
+Once the laser is complete, the flap is carefully replaced, and self-heals without the need for stitches or bandages.
 Improvements in vision are usually immediately noticeable, although vision will continue to improve over weeks and months.
 The final results are typically clear, crisp vision and, in most cases, complete independence from glasses and contact lenses.
+Results may be seen several days earlier than with Advanced Surface Ablation, but are ultimately comparable.

 For more information on how we can improve your vision, call or contact us today!